 Increase Your Carb Intake

-It’s not often we’re told to eat extra carbohydrates.
-But when you’re at a higher altitude, you need more calories.
+It’s not often we’re told to eat extra carbs, but you need more calories when you’re at a higher altitude.
+Thanks to the unique way they metabolize, carbohydrates are an easily accessible fuel for your body at high altitudes, according to NatureMed Integrative Medicine.
 So pack plenty of healthy snacks, including lots of whole grains.

 Altitude sickness usually gets worse at night when you’re sleeping.
-It’s a good idea to do a higher ride during the day and then return to a lower altitude to sleep, especially if you plan on driving more than 1,000 feet in one day.
+It’s a good idea to do a higher ride during the day, then return to a lower altitude to sleep, especially if you plan on driving more than 1,000 feet in one day.

-It’s also important to know that you can still get altitude sickness even when taking acetazolamide.
+It’s also important to know that you can still get altitude sickness even when taking medications; nothing makes you immune.
 Once you start having symptoms, the medication won’t reduce them.
 Getting yourself to lower altitude again is the only effective treatment.

 ● A headache